JvanKatwijk/dab-cmdline/README.md

 For both example-1 and example-2 program, there is a CMakeLists.txt file

-example-1 is - obviously - the simplest one, since it expects a library to be available to which it links
+example-1 is - obviously - the simplest one, since it expects a library to be available to which it links.

 example-2 has the same look and the same functionality.

 For "simpleDab" one uses qt-make, there is a ".pro" file

-For python-example read the README file in the python-example directory
+For python-example read the README file in the python-example directory.
+Before running the example one has to create the adapted library.

 =============================================================================